Welkro/Seismic-Array-Analysis/README.md

 This visualization is also from the Jupyter Notebook file `seismicAnalysis_Netherlands.ipynb` where we combined aforementioned data from WAR1 sensor into one dashboard

 ![1722330363886](image/README/1722330363886.png)

+This dashboard showcases seismic data collected from station WAR1, visualizing various physical units:

+* **Top-Left - Seismic Waveform Data** : Displays the raw seismic data captured over time.
+High amplitude events around the middle and towards the end of the time frame suggest notable ground movement incidents.
+* **Top-Right - Velocity Data** : Shows the rate of change of displacement, indicating how quickly the ground movement is changing.
+Data indicates gradual changes in ground movement speed, with peak velocities corresponding to the waveform spikes.
+* **Bottom-Left - Displacement Data** : Represents the total ground movement from the original position.
+Accumulated ground movement is consistent with the waveform's high-amplitude sections.
+* **Bottom-Right - Acceleration Data** : Illustrates the rate of change of velocity, showing how the speed of the ground movement varies.
+Sudden changes in velocity suggest quick, significant ground movements during seismic events.

+The visualizations display significant peaks in seismic waveform, velocity, displacement, and acceleration data, but the numerical values on the y-axes appear relatively small.
+This discrepancy can be attributed to the following factors:

+1. **Microseismicity Focus** : The sensors are designed to detect small-scale seismic events, hence the amplitude values are inherently low despite appearing large in visual representation.
+2. **High Sensitivity** : The Trillium 120 s broadband sensors used are highly sensitive, capable of capturing minute ground movements which result in low numerical values but noticeable peaks.
+3. **Data Scaling** : The visual scale might exaggerate the appearance of peaks to highlight variations, even though the absolute values remain small.

+This indicates that while the peaks are prominent visually, they correspond to small yet significant ground movements as detected by highly sensitive equipment.

 ## Additional Context